The Faces Game

 A craft activity that will give tamariki a calming keepsake.

-A practical activity for using our senses.
+A practical mindfulness activity using our senses.

 Make fun, feel-good posters for your classroom.